 - Grizzly River Run (also offers Single Rider line)

 - Guardians of the Galaxy — Mission: BREAKOUT!

 - Guardians of the Galaxy — Monsters After Dark (at Halloween Time)*

 - Incredicoaster (also offers Single Rider line)

 - Radiator Springs Racers (NEW DISTRIBUTION LOCATION behind Ramone’s House of Body Art and Flo’s V8; also offers Single Rider line)

 - World of Color (disconnected from the FASTPASS system; distributed near The Little Mermaid ~ Ariel's Undersea Adventure)

-*Note that during Halloween time, Guardians of the Galaxy — Mission BREAKOUT! runs from park opening until about 4:00 p.m.
+*Note that during Halloween Time, Guardians of the Galaxy — Mission BREAKOUT! runs from park opening until about 4:00 p.m.
+(Keep in mind that everything is shifted an hour earlier for Oogie Boogie Bash party nights).
 The ride closes and reopens at 5:00 p.m. as the Monsters After Dark version.
 Keep your eye on the FASTPASS distribution that day.
-FASTPASS return windows until 3:00 p.m. are for the daytime version, and FASTPASS return windows beginning at 5:00 p.m. are for Monsters After Dark, but all FASTPASSes for that ride will say Guardians of the Galaxy.
+FASTPASS return windows until 3:00 p.m. are for the daytime version.
+FASTPASS return windows beginning at 5:00 p.m. are for Monsters After Dark.
+However, all FASTPASSes for that ride will say Guardians of the Galaxy.